-Some people relentlessly strive for fame, others for fortune, & in both instances, the individual is attempting to quench a great thirst inside created by a hyper-active imagination.
-The insecurity began usually with a natural resentment for his or her surroundings, a common occurrence seeing as half the worlds population now lives in urban areas, however, only a tiny minority will ever achieve fame or fortune & the rest of us must chew the fat of reality & accept ourselves for who we really are, not what we wish we were.
+Some people relentlessly strive for fame, others for fortune, & in both instances, the individual is attempting to quench a great thirst inside created by a hyper-active imagination for some reason or other.
+The insecurity begins usually with a natural resentment for his or her surroundings, a common occurrence seeing as half the worlds population now lives in urban areas, nevertheless, only a tiny minority will ever achieve fame or fortune & the rest of us must chew the fat of reality & accept ourselves for who we really are, not what we wish we were.

 Inner peace stems from such a thought, there's nothing wrong with anyone who is at one with themselves.
 Apollogies for my hypocrisy once again but being afraid of living within our means usually indicates an unaddressed childhood fear where I come from, we all do it, but again I stress, the acknowledgement of it is half the battle, as it is with unrealistic ambition, to want something isn't the same as fantasising about it, we need to be centred more now than ever

 before & this involves eradicating our previously harmful